 First thing’s first!
 What “Is” a mini metal lathe, exactly?

-For starters, a metal lathe is a machining tool that you can use to turn metals into a cylindrical shape.
+A metal lathe is a machining tool that you can use to turn metals into a cylindrical shape, for starters.
 Usually, they are pretty heavy and big machines.

 On the other hand, mini metal lathes are rather smaller in size and easy to operate.
 Thus they are always suitable for a machinist who is just starting out.